 How much to use: 3 tbsp of aquafaba = 1 egg white

 Where to buy: Of course you can buy tins of chickpeas literally anywhere - hurray!

 Mashed banana is a great egg replacement for vegan baking and pancakes.
 A great way to use up bananas going brown - no waste around here, thank you!

-Louise and I actually don’t use mashed bananas so much as an egg replacement but it would work in pretty much any of our sponge cakes or brownies, like our Fruity Vegan Coconut Muffins.
+Louise and I actually don’t use mashed bananas so much as an egg replacement but it would works well in muffins and brownies, like our Fruity Vegan Coconut Muffins.

 How much to use: 3 tbsp mashed banana = 1 egg

 Where to buy: Anywhere!